GatoGraphQL/ExtensionStarter/README.md

 }
 ```

-...also calling `@symlink-vendor-for-gatographql-your-extension-plugin` in the `update-deps` script:
+...also add a line calling `@symlink-vendor-for-gatographql-your-extension-plugin` in the `update-deps` script:

 ```json
 {